 The Tesla Model 3 (GEN1) has one sound system option:

-- Tesla Immersive Sound: Features seven speakers and delivers a maximum output of 560 watts.
+- Tesla Immersive Sound: The system has seven speakers and a maximum output of 560 watts.

 Mobile App